Palette Composer An Artist's Aid to Colour Mixing

 The Palette Composer makes colour mixing easy without the need for colour mixing tables or charts.

 This app is the perfect companion for artists.
-It is especially useful for those artists who sometimes need a little help with mixing paint colours, by giving them a selection of colour mixing solutions they can use to match a colour in the picture they are painting.
-Each solution uses only colours the artist has in their palette.
+It is especially useful for those artists who sometimes need a little help with mixing paint colours, by giving them a selection of colour mixing solutions that match a colour selected from the picture they are painting.
+Each solution uses only colours the artist has in their palette .

 It can be used for mixing all sorts of paint types, including watercolour, acrylic, and oils.
-It also helps colour mixing with many other mediums such as pastels, watercolour pencils, etc.
+It also helps color mixing with many other mediums such as pastels, watercolour pencils, etc.

 Colours can be added to the app's palette either by selecting pre-defined colours from a catalogue or by defining new colours, using both Red Green Blue and Cyan Magenta Yellow colour models.
-You can create your own catalogues by importing colours from an image of your colour samples.
+You can also create your own catalogue by importing colours from an image of your colour samples.

 Start your project by selecting an image of the picture you want to paint.
 You can also frame it to match your canvas dimensions and add a grid over the image to help draw it.